606 (radio show)

 606 (pronounced six-oh-six) is a weekend early evening football phone-in programme, broadcast on BBC Radio 5 Live throughout the British football season.
 It covers topics relating to the current affairs of football in the United Kingdom.

-The programme gets its name from the approximate time the show starts on a Saturday evening – six minutes past six – following Sports Report.
+The programme got its name from the approximate time the show started on a Saturday evening – six minutes past six – following Sports Report.

 Since the start of the 2022–23 season, the programme is broadcast between 19:30 and 21:00 on Saturdays, and 18:30 and 20:00 on Sundays, and has been produced by Shooting Shark Productions Limited since 2015: it was formerly made by Campbell Davison Media from 2003, then Somethin' Else Productions from 2009.
 As well as listeners phoning in, a selection of texts and e-mails to the studio are read out.

 The programme was inspired by long-running BBC Local Radio football phone-ins, such as the BBC Radio Sheffield programme Praise or Grumble.

 606s current theme tune is an arrangement of "Psycho" from Muse.